trombiano1/aoc_2023/README.md

 ## Day 17
 #### Part 1 & 2
 Directional Dijkstra.
-It was my first time writing dijkstra in Rust. `BinaryHeap` can be reversed if I use `Reverse()` (Remember to use `Reverse`) to take the argument out.
+It was my first time writing Dijkstra in Rust. `BinaryHeap` can be reversed if I use `Reverse()` (remember to use `Reverse` to take the argument out).